Paul Watson: Charges and prosecutions

-On August 7, 2012 Interpol renewed the Red Notice for Watson on the charges of "causing a danger of drowning or of an air disaster" laid by Costa Rica.
+On August 7, 2012, Interpol renewed the Red Notice for Watson on the charges of "causing a danger of drowning or of an air disaster" laid by Costa Rica.
 It was reported that Watson would come out of hiding to join Sea Shepherd in the 2012–13 campaign against Japanese whaling.
 Watson rejoined the crew of the Steve Irwin in the South Pacific in late November 2012.
 In March 2019, Costa Rica dropped all charges against Watson and has removed the Interpol red notice.

+On July 21, 2024, Watson was arrested in Greenland—an autonomous territory of Denmark—by Danish authorities due to the red notice issued by Japan against him in 2012.
+His arrest was announced by Neptune's Pirates.
+The organization criticizes this decision, arguing that "after having been posted online for years, the notice had recently disappeared from the Interpol website, leading Paul Watson and his lawyers to believe that he was now free of his movements”.
+On October 2, the Nuuk court ordered Paul Watson to remain in custody until October 23, in order to ensure his presence in the context of the extradition decision by the Danish courts.
+Subsequently, another extension of his detention was issued by the court on October 23, stating that he would be detained until November 13, 2024.
+This was followed on November 13 by another extension which set the next hearing date as December 2, 2024.
+On December 2, it was announced that a decision on whether not Watson will be extradited to Japan will be taken by December 18, 2024.

+In October 2024, while imprisoned in Greenland, Watson sent a letter to French President Emmanuel Macron requesting political asylum.
+While Macron has previously expressed his support for Watson and had intervened with the Danish authorities on his behalf after his arrest, there has been no public comment from Macron’s office to Watson's letter.
+Before his imprisonment, Watson was living in France with his wife and two young children.

+In December 2024, the Ministry of Justice of Denmark denied Japan's request to extradite Watson and as a result he was released from prison.
+His release was confirmed by his lawyer Julie Stage, who remarked that the charges against him were "groundless".

 Sierra Club immigration stance

 In 1999, Watson ran unsuccessfully for election to the national Sierra Club Board of Directors, with the backing of the anti-immigration faction Sierrans for US Population Stabilization (SUSPS).
 After his election to the board in 2003, Watson supported an unsuccessful slate of candidates supporting strict immigration controls as an element of a population stabilization policy.
 This effort was denounced by another candidate in the election, Morris Dees of the Southern Poverty Law Center, as a "hostile takeover" attempt by "radical anti-immigrant activists."
 Watson responded by saying that the only change he was seeking in the organization's immigration stance was to restore the position it had held before its 1996 "neutrality policy."
 Watson left the Sierra Club board in 2006.